 Demand Certificates pay interest at an adjustable interest rate that may be adjusted on the first day of each month.
-An initial investment of Two Hundred Fifty Dollars (\$250) is required to open a Demand Certificate, except that, if an Investor agrees to invest Twenty-Five Dollars (\$25) per month through ACH, the minimum initial investment is Twenty-Five Dollars (\$25).
+An initial investment of Two Thousand Five Hundred Dollars (\$2,500) is required to open a Demand Certificate, except that if the Demand Certificate will be issued to the Investor as a custodian for a minor, then the minimum initial investment is Two Hundred Fifty Dollars (\$250).
 Additions of principal may be made to Demand Certificates at any time.
 Withdrawals from Demand Certificates may be made at any time without any penalty or service fee and are payable upon request of the Investor provided, however, that TSF reserves the right to require the Investor to provide up to sixty (60) days written notice of any intended withdrawal before such withdrawal is made.